MatthiasElectronic/AWG_DHO8-900/README.md

 - a DC offset potentiometer would be helpful
 - improve the gain accuracy, but this can get very difficult
 - choose connectors with through-hole alignment pins for easier assembly, but this might require better measurement of the dimensions.
-- Eliminate the 740kHz and 1.3MHz EMI incoupling of the unshielded inductors on the mainboard.
+- Eliminate the magnetic EMI incoupling of the switching regulators on the mainboard.
 Easiest solution could be swapping layer 3 (GND) and layer 4 (signal) and correcting trace widths for the impedances.
+  However, as this is magnetic near field, this might not be sufficent.
+I tried some aluminum kitchen foil connected to GND as a shield, which brought -3dB.
+A floating thin iron sheet brought -10dB.
+  Another option could be to replace the unshielded inductors on the main board with shielded ones.

 Be warned that on the left hand side from the relays, the plastic case gets very close to the PCB, so even large MLCCs or SMD inductors can be too large and the relays definitly are.